Undergraduate Course Catalog 2010-2011

 Lancaster University is a comprehensive university similar to UNH in size, setting, and program offerings.
 The program allows students to spend a semester or a year in Lancaster while still making normal progress toward their UNH degree.
 Contact the Center for International Education, Hood House, (603) 862-2398 or e-mail firstname.lastname@example.org.

 At Regent’s College in the heart of London, the University of New Hampshire sponsors courses in British studies, the arts, humanities, and a wide range of other basic subjects offered during the fall and spring semesters.
 Taught by British and American faculty members, many of the courses are specifically concerned with British studies or have a special British emphasis.
 The program allows students to spend a semester or year in London while still making normal progress toward their U.S. degrees.
-To be eligible, students must have successfully completed at least one year of college, declared a major, and achieved an overall grade-point average of at least 2.50.
+To be eligible, students must have successfully completed at least 32 credit hours with an overall grade-point average of at least 2.5, and declared a major.
 Interested students should contact the program coordinator, London Program Office, 53 Hamilton Smith Hall, www.unh.edu/london.

 Summer French Language Program in Brest

-Qualified students in any major may take the equivalent of FREN 503 and/or 504, the UNH intermediate French sequence, the equivalent of FREN 631 and/or 632, and/or FREN 695, a more advanced language course not offered on the UNH campus.
+Qualified students in any major may take the equivalent of FREN 503 and/or 504, the UNH intermediate French sequence; the equivalent of FREN 631 and/or 632; and/or FREN 695, a more advanced language course not offered on the UNH campus; or Fren 635, Intro. to Business French.
+See the UNH online catalogue for specific course prerequisites.
 A port city in the province of Brittany in western France, Brest is the sister city of Portsmouth, New Hampshire.

-The courses are offered summer only in intensive four-week sessions at the Centre International D’Etudes des Langes (CIEL).
+The courses are offered summer only in intensive four-week sessions at the Centre International d’Etudes des Langes (CIEL).
 Students generally live with local families and attend classes a total of 24 hours per week.
-Credit for courses completed successfully will be automatically transferred to UNH.
-Application deadline is April 1 for June session and April 15 for July session.
-For more information contact Barbara Cooper, Department of Languages, Literatures, and Cultures, Murkland Hall, (603) 862-3771, or visit the program Web site.
+Students receive UNH credit for these courses.
+For more information contact Barbara Cooper, Department of Languages, Literatures, and Cultures, Murkland Hall, (603) 862-3771, or visit www.unh.edu/brest.

 Junior Year Program in Dijon

-The Department of Languages, Literatures, and Cultures sponsors a junior year abroad program at the University of Burgundy in Dijon, France.
+The Department of Languages, Literatures, and Cultures sponsors a junior year and a spring semester abroad programs at the University of Burgundy in Dijon, France.
 Students generally live with French families in the heart of this historic city and take classes at the university with French students.
 Credit for all work completed successfully will be automatically transferred to UNH.
-The program is open to those who have completed FREN 631-632 and FREN 651-652, with a grade of B- or better.
-For more information, see Claire Malarte Feldman, Department of Languages, Literatures, and Cultures, Murkland Hall, (603) 862-1303, or visit the program Web site.
+The program is open to those French majors who have completed FREN 631-632 and FREN 651-652 or equivalent, and to French minors who have completed FREN 631-632 and FREN 651 or 652 or equivalent, with a 2.5 GPA or better.
+For more information, see Claire Malarte Feldman, Department of Languages, Literatures, and Cultures, Murkland Hall, (603) 862-1303, or visit www.unh.edu/dijon.

-Students may study for a semester or a full year through any approved American study abroad program or, in special cases, by applying directly to universities in Germany, Austria or Switzerland.
-Most programs require a minimum grade-point average of 3.00 and a B average in the major.
+Students may study for a semester or a full year through any approved American study abroad program or, in special cases, by applying directly to universities in Germany, Austria, or Switzerland.
+Most programs require a minimum grade-point average of 3.0 and a B average in the major.
 Programs vary greatly in academic focus, size, language of instruction, living arrangements, services and extra-curricular programming provided, and cost.
 Some programs accept students only for a full year.
 Study abroad goals and requirements should be discussed with a German adviser as early as freshman year.
 Program and application materials may be obtained through the Center for International Education in Hood House.
 For credit in the German major or minor, the program must be conducted in German.
-After consultation with the major adviser and the study abroad adviser to establish possible UNH course equivalents and fulfillment of major and/or general education requirements, students submit a Prior Approval Form indicating the planned course of study abroad.
+After consultation with the major adviser and the study abroad adviser to establish possible UNH course equivalents and fulfillment of major and/or Discovery Program requirements, students submit a Prior Approval Form indicating the planned course of study abroad.
 To ensure proper credit transfer, especially if seeking to transfer credits directly from a university abroad without benefit of an American program, students should keep syllabi, course descriptions, and all written work.
-Students planning study at a university in Germany, Austria, or Switzerland should note major differences in academic calendar (Winter Semester October-February, Summer Session April-July) which may be shortened by the American sponsor university to accommodate U.S. academic calendars.
+Students planning study at a university in Germany, Austria, or Switzerland should note major differences in academic calendar (winter semester October-February, summer session April-July), which may be shortened by the American sponsor university to accommodate U.S. academic calendars.

 Junior Year Program in Salzburg, Austria

 Students who have completed GERM 504 or equivalent may enroll for one or both semesters at the University of Salzburg through the New England Universities Consortium.
-UNH faculty contact person is Professor Ed Larkin, (603) 862-3549.
+UNH faculty contact person is Mary Rhiel, (603) 862-0063.

 Intensive Language Courses through the Goethe Institut

 Students needing to advance rapidly in proficiency beginning at any level and at any time of year may enroll at a Goethe Institut center in Germany for courses ranging from eight to 16 weeks and receive UNH equivalent credit depending on level of exam passed upon completion of course.
-UNH faculty contact person is Professor Mary Rhiel, (603) 862-0063 or CIE, (603) 862-2398, e-mail email@example.com.
+UNH faculty contact person is Mary Rhiel, (603) 862-0063, or the Center for International Education, (603) 862-2398, or firstname.lastname@example.org.

 Students who have completed GERM 504 or equivalent may apply for an unpaid 4-8 credit internship placement in a German-speaking firm or organization.
 The internship does not alone fulfill the study abroad requirement for the major, but may count toward the minor and may be coupled with academic course work through UNH or any study abroad program to fulfill the major study abroad requirement.
-The faculty contact person is Professor Nancy Lukens, (603) 862-3450.
+The faculty contact person is Mary Rhiel, (603) 862-0063.

 Justice Studies Program in Budapest

-Eligible students must hold sophomore standing, have completed either SOC 515 or POLT 507, and one other course in the Justice Studies curriculum, and have a minimum cumulative grade point average of 2.50.
+Eligible students must hold sophomore standing, have completed either SOC 515 or POLT 507, and one other course in the Justice Studies curriculum, and have a minimum cumulative grade point average of 2.5.
 Participating students will meet several times during the spring semester prior to the study abroad semester to prepare for the program.
-Interested students should contact the Budapest Program in the Justice Studies Office at (603) 862-1716, or visit the program Web site.
+Interested students should contact the Budapest Program in the Justice Studies Office at (603) 862-1716, or visit www.unh.edu/budapest.

 Engineering and Physical Sciences Exchange Program in Budapest

 The College of Engineering and Physical Sciences has arranged an opportunity for its students to spend the fall semester of their junior year at the Budapest University of Technology and Economics (BME) in Budapest, Hungary.
 Courses at BME are taught in English and receive prior approval for degree credit.
 Students studying at Budapest, therefore, can graduate on schedule at UNH.
 A general education course on the language, geography, and culture of Hungary, taken at BME, is strongly suggested.
 The foreign student office at BME will appoint a Hungarian adviser for each student and will assist in obtaining housing either in dormitories, or in apartments.
-Further information is available from the college’s educational assistant and the college’s academic counselor, Bobbi Gerry; or the coordinator of student programs, Center for International Education, Hood House, or Professor Andrzej Rucinski, Foreign Exchange Program Coordinator, (603) 862-1381.
+Further information is available from the college’s educational assistant and the college’s academic counselor, Bobbi Gerry; or Andrzej Rucinski, Foreign Exchange Program Coordinator, (603) 862-1381.
 For more information, visit the program’s Web site at www.ceps.unh.edu/academics/budapest.html.

 WSBE in Budapest

 Students travel to Budapest in the last week of August.
 A WSBE faculty member meets students in Budapest and sets them up in apartments in the city that are close to the University.
 The school works to make the transition to life in a foreign culture as simple and easy as possible.
-Additionally, in the future a WSBE faculty member will be teaching at the CUB during the study abroad semester.
-For more information, visit the program's Web page at wsbe.unh.edu/study-abroad-budapest.
+Additionally, in the future a WSBE faculty member will be teaching at Corvinus during the study abroad semester.
+For more information, visit the program's Web site at www.wsbe.unh.edu/study-abroad-budapest.

 UNH-in-Italy in Ascoli Piceno